SeimiNomore/JLC-Folio/_posts/2024-12-28-kc93-records-and-radio.md.md

 ---
 layout: post
-title:
+title: KC.93 Records and Radio - Work with musicians
-description: The Beginning of the Memebers and collebrations
+description: The Creation of KC.93
-summary: Developing advertisements for A4B!
+summary: Developing advertisements for KC.93
-tags: typography, logo development
+tags: logo development
 time: 5:23AM
 ---